iTwin/itwinjs-core/docs/learning/ui/abstract/DialogItemsManager.md

     this._itemsManager.applyUiPropertyChange = this.applyUiPropertyChange;
 ```

 The applyUIPropertyChange should set any app variables controlled by the UI component that has changed.
-Here's an example from the dialogItemsSample extension:
+Here's an example:

 ```ts
   public applyUiPropertyChange = (updatedValue: DialogPropertySyncItem): void => {